 “Don’t worry about anything.”

 The narcissist believes they are above everyone else, including the police, the court, the law basically.
-They will always use someone else as a scapegoat.
-They will make plenty of mess in all areas of life, and they will expect you to clean up after them, as in their eyes it’s your fault.
+They will always use someone else as The Scapegoat.
+They will make plenty of mess in all areas of life, and they will expect you to clean up after them, as in their eyes, it’s your fault.

 Number 8. superiority.

 “I’ve achieved so much.”